cyverse-archive/Donkey/README.markdown

 Secured Endpoint: GET /secured/copy-template/{analysis-id}

-This service can be used to make a copy of an analysis available for editing in Tito.
-The only difference between this service and the `/edit-template/{analysis-id}` service is that this service will always make a copy of an existing analysis, even if the user already owns the analysis.
+This service can be used to make a copy of an analysis in the user's workspace.
+The response body consists of a JSON object containing the ID of the new analysis.
 Here's an example:
 ```
 $ curl -s "http://by-tor:8888/secured/copy-template/C720C42D-531A-164B-38CC-D2D6A337C5A5?proxyToken=$(cas-ticket)" | python -m json.tool
 {